Mellanox/ci-demo/README.md

 # Path to project`s dockers space under registry
 registry_path: /swx-storage/ci-demo

+# optional: Path to jnlp containers under $registry_host
+# if not set - auto-calculated to $registry_path/..
+registry_jnlp_path: /swx-storage

 # Credentials (must be defined in Jenkins server configuration) to for access to registry
 registry_auth: swx-storage